ddrake/Integrated_Farm_Budget_Tool/README.md

 The next phase will be to implement on a different branch, a more general version of this tool, which will allow a user to select from a set of preset cost/revenue models and enter crop acres.
 A user will be able to override many cost and revenue items with her own farm's data.
 It will treat wheat and FAC soybeans as first-class crops.
 A new workbook 'simplebudgettool.xlsx' is currently being developed by Kelley.

 Once finalized, it will be coded in Python and serve as the core business logic component of the third phase, a Django application to be built this summer.
-Having registered to use this application, an operator could enter/upload farm-specific data and then use the tool to evaluate various alternatives across various price and yield scenarios to both maximize profitability while also minimizing risks.
+Having registered to use this application, an operator could select a cost/revenue model and enter farm-specific data and then use the tool to evaluate various crop insurance and farm program alternatives across various price and yield scenarios to maximize profitability while also minimizing risks.

 ## Prerequisites